-Everyone is celebrated as a member of the literacy club.
-Students select their own books and decide on writing topics that have special interest for them.
+With supervision from their tutors, children select their own books and decide on writing topics that have special interest for them.
 They receive lots of positive feedback.
 It is not unusual for some students to experience dramatic gains in their literacy over the summer.
 Students genuinely enjoy the summer experience and often regret when the program ends.
 Students work in small groups with a tutor.

 A great deal of preparation goes into every tutoring session.
 For this reason, we can only accept students who are willing to commit themselves for the four-week period.
 THERE CAN BE NO VACATIONS OR ABSENCES.
-The program requires a great COMMITMENT from everyone, faculty, students and parents.
+The program requires a great commitment from everyone, faculty, students and parents.

-The cost is $135.00.
+The cost is $150.00.
 Student fees are used to purchase books and materials.
 Payment is due when you receive notification of your acceptance.
 Checks should be made payable to the University of Southern Maine.

 For More Information or Questions:

-218A Bailey Hall, Gorham Campus
+8 Bailey Hall, Gorham Campus

-Phone: (207) 780-5456
+Phone: (207) 780-5400